-Below is a comparison of the exploration costs incurred above for the twelve months ended March 31, 2016 with the same period ended March 31, 2015:
+Below is a comparison of the exploration costs incurred above for the twelve months ended March 31, 2017 with those incurred in the year ended March 31, 2016:

-- The Company's community engagement and initiatives costs consist of onsite programs involving the local community around El Oro. - Exploration costs include costs of all geologic personnel and consultants in Mexico, Peru and Canada, mapping and 3-D modeling costs and civil works costs.
-Exploration costs as of March 31, 2016 have decreased from the same period in 2015 as the Company has decreased activities as a cost savings measure. - Costs included in project administration are salaries for the staff on site at El Oro and the costs of maintaining the base camp operations at El Oro.
-These costs have decreased from the same period in 2015 because of the ongoing effort to reduce expenses.
+- The Company's community engagement and initiatives costs consist of onsite programs involving the local community around El Oro.
+Costs for the year ending March 31, 2017 have decreased from those in the prior year as the Company has decreased activities in an effort to conserve cash. - Exploration costs include costs of all geologic personnel and consultants in Mexico, Peru and Canada, mapping and 3-D modeling costs and civil works costs.
+Exploration costs for the year ending March 31, 2017 have decreased from those in the prior year as the Company has decreased activities as a cost savings measure.
+In addition, during the current year, there was a reversal of an over accrual of costs from a prior year. - Costs included in project administration are salaries for the staff on site at El Oro and the costs of maintaining the base camp operations at El Oro.